jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 would find a way to help his son.
 Ismark, however, indicated that this was not likely.

 ## CH.
-2 - THE VILLAGE OF BAROVIA - PART 2
+2 - The Village of Barovia - Part 2

 You all emerged from the small chapel around noon feeling quite dour.
 Sabine, Indigo and Musu took a few deep breaths and each recovered in their